misieur/BeyondBorderUnlocked/README.md

 }
 ```

+## Known Issues

+- Blocks can only be placed using the left mouse button
+- Walking through the world border is buggy due to required player teleportation
+- Blocks sometimes continue breaking without holding the mouse button, or breaking progress resets even when holding the left mouse button
+- The block selection outline box has incorrect sizing for certain blocks
+- Mechanics such as block breaking, damage calculations, and other interactions are not entirely accurate

 ## How does it work?

 By default, Minecraft clients don't send certain packets when behind the world border: